grew-nlp/grew_doc/content/usage/cli.md

 ---
 # Count

-This mode can be used to compute corpus statistics.
+This mode computes corpus statistics.
 Given a set of patterns and a set of corpora, a TSV table is built with the number of occurrences for each pattern in each corpus.

 The set of corpora is described in a [JSON file](../../doc/corpora) and must be [compiled](./#compile) before running `grew count`.